jdrichardsappacad/react-2021/week-14/practices/05-Navigation/README.md

 Beneath the `h1` create a `nav` element with 2 classes: `comp` and `nav`.
 Inside the `nav` element add an unordered list element then a list-item element inside the unordered list element.
-Now use your Link component to create a clickable like to the path for Home.
+Now use your Link component to create a clickable link to the Home path.
 The child text inside the Link component should say Home.

 In your Browser you should now see a Navbar with the Home link.